cryptogogue/vol-node-cpp/README.md

 ### Project Status

 As of this writing, this project is still in the very early stages, even after several years of development.
-It is working, but still has a long way to go to even be close to production-ready.
+It is working, but still has a long way to go be production-ready.

 This codebase is also the idiosyncratic work of a single developer.
 Clearly, we need contributors.
 If you're interested in crypto and handy with C++, please get in touch via our [community](https://discord.gg/DWFNsdT) on Discord.